Careers at Siegel

 Responsibilities

-• Help facilitate internal learning from grantee relationships through observation of and reflection on our grants
+• Facilitate internal learning from grantee relationships

 Qualifications

-• Strong organizational, project management, problem-solving, critical thinking, and analytical skills
+• Strong organizational, project management, and problem-solving skills.

-In-House Research Fellow
+Resident Research Fellow

 Location: New York (preferred), but flexible

-Type: Full-time, 2 year appointment
+Type: Full-time, 2 year appointment starting Fall 2026

 About Siegel